 Data centers are the nerve centers of organizations, responsible for housing and maintaining critical data and providing resources to meet business and IT needs.
 As a result, data centers are increasingly complex, diverse and… not as fast or efficient as they really should be.

-Automation can help IT teams optimize their data centers by removing the need for manual handoffs, reducing human errors and minimizing the time to value (by accelerating processes).
-Automation helps teams deliver IT services faster, while giving personnel more time to develop high-value solutions.
+Data center automation is the process of automating data centers by removing the need for manual handoffs, reducing human errors and minimizing the time to value.
+Data center automation helps teams deliver IT services faster, while giving personnel more time to develop high-value solutions.

 Orchestration takes this a step further.
 Instead of just automating discrete tasks, IT teams can further improve service levels by stringing those automated tasks into long-running or end-to-end processes, creating hands-off services that are reliable, efficient and easy to manage.